a-r-m-i-n/pw_teaser/Documentation/Configuration/Index.rst

       In this case the options ``recursionDepthFrom``, ``orderBy`` and ``limit`` will be ignored.
       The option ``nested`` is not available for source custom.

+.. _enablePagination:

+enablePagination
+""""""""""""""""
+.. container:: table-row

+   Property
+      enablePagination
+   Data type
+      boolean
+   Default
+      1
+   Description
+      Provides pagination for Fluid template, when enabled.

+.. _itemsPerPage:

+itemsPerPage
+""""""""""""
+.. container:: table-row

+   Property
+      itemsPerPage
+   Data type
+      int
+   Default
+      10
+   Description
+      Amount of items (pages) to show on a single page.
+Only used, when ``enabledPagination`` is true.

 .. _configuration-visibility: